 - Non-repairable meters must be replaced at the owner’s expense.

-- Must furnish original receipts to the District that clearly show the meter costs and serial numbers.
+- Copies of original receipts must be complete, clearly show the meter costs, serial numbers and any tax or discounts.
 Copies of bank or credit card statements are not acceptable.

 Do you have questions?
 Our staff members here at the District would be more than happy to answer any questions you may have.
 For more information, please call our office at 806-935-6401.